 About Xavier’s illness: Xavier’s illness came on suddenly in late August 2013.
 On September 2, 2013, Xavier was rushed to Children’s National Medical Center where he suffered his first seizure.
 He was diagnosed with encephalitis (brain swelling), but the cause was unknown.
 The doctors placed him in a medically induced coma to protect his brain, as he started having uncontrolled seizures.
 Despite extensive medical assessments and the help of medical doctors and clinical researchers across the United States and around the World, a cause of the encephalitis affecting Xavier was never found.
-For lack of a better diagnosis, medical researchers labeled Xavier’s symptoms as consistent with Febrile Infection-Related Epilepsy Syndrome (FIRES).
-FIRES is a very rare syndrome, affecting 1 in 1,000,000 children, and is described as an explosive-onset, potentially fatal acute epileptic encephalopathy that develops in previously healthy children and adolescents following the onset of a non-specific febrile illness.
-Treating FIRES medically is difficult because the cause is often unknown.
+For lack of a better diagnosis, medical researchers labeled Xavier’s symptoms as consistent with Febrile Infection-Related Epilepsy Syndrome (FIRES), also known as New Onset Refractory Status Epilepticus (NORSE).
+FIRES/NORSE is a very rare syndrome, affecting 1 in 1,000,000 children, and is described as an explosive-onset, potentially fatal acute epileptic encephalopathy that develops in previously healthy children and adolescents following the onset of a non-specific febrile illness.
+Treating FIRES/NORSE medically is difficult because the cause is often unknown.
 Xavier fought heroically for 4 months, until the time of his passing on January 12, 2014.